linode/docs/docs/guides/security/basics/dnssec/index.md

 1. Follow our [Setting Up and Securing a Compute Instance](/docs/products/compute/compute-instances/guides/set-up-and-secure/) guide to update your system.
 Set the timezone, configure your hostname, and create a limited user account.
 To follow along with this guide, give your server the hostname `ns1.yourdomainhere.com`, replacing `yourdomainhere.com` with your own domain name.
 Also be sure to configure the hosts file with your hostname and external IP addresses.

-1. Follow our Introduction to DNS on Linux (/docs/netwokring/dns/introduction-to-dns-on-linux) guide to set up a functional primary name server.
+1. Follow our Introduction to [DNS on Linux](/docs/netwokring/dns/introduction-to-dns-on-linux) guide to set up a functional primary name server.

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/guides/linux-users-and-groups/) guide.